 Use A Double Wreath As A Base

-This tip is a real game changer!
-Especially if you are using a grapevine wreath!
-Doubling a wreath gives your overall creation a bit of heft and helps it to stand off of your door a bit!
+This tip is a real game changer, especially if you are using a grapevine wreath!
+Doubling a wreath gives your overall creation a bit of heft and helps it stand off of your door a bit!
 A big grapevine base is a great start to a beautiful seasonal wreath.

 I like to use a zip tie to fasten two wreaths together.